DFT+U and Quantum Monte Carlo study of electronic and optical properties of AgNiO$_2$ and AgNi$_{1-x}$Co$_{x}$O$_2$ delafossite: Abstract

 \section{Abstract}

-The delafossite 2H-AgNiO$_2$ has received a great deal of attention because of its unique semi-metallic nature, which only AgNiO$_2$ exhibits among the $d^{10}$-based delafossites, and its antiferromagnetism in the NiO$_2$ coupled with a lattice distortion.
-In contrast, AgCoO$_2$ is insulating, and we predict that substitutional doping of Co on magnetic Ni sites will induce a metal-insulator transition.
-The electronic and magnetic structure of AgNiO$_2$ have been widely studied using Density Functional Theory (DFT), but earlier studies have not included corrections for strong on-site Coulomb interactions.
-Using Quantum Monte Carlo (QMC) simulations, we obtain accurate estimates for the electronic and magnetic properties of AgNiO$_2$.
-We also conclude that the rather strong electron correlations in AgNiO$_2$ are underestimated in DFT unless on-site Coulomb interactions are accounted for beyond typical mean-field DFT approaches.
-We also study various phases of AgNi$_x$Co$_{1-x}$O$_2$ and estimate their formation energies and gap openings under Co substitutional doping in order to investigate the electronic properties and phase stability of the intermetallics.
+As the only semimetallic $d^{10}$-based delafossite, AgNiO$_2$ has received a great deal of attention due to both its unique semimetallicity and its antiferromagnetism in the NiO$_2$ layer that is coupled with a lattice distortion.
+In contrast, other delafossites such as AgCoO$_2$ are insulating.
+Here we study how the electronic structure of AgNi$_{1-x}$Co$_{x}$O$_2$ alloys vary with Ni/Co concentration, in order to investigate the electronic properties and phase stability of the intermetallics.
+While the electronic and magnetic structure of delafossites have been studied using Density Functional Theory (DFT), earlier studies have not included corrections for strong on-site Coulomb interactions.
+In order to treat these interactions accurately, in this study we use Quantum Monte Carlo (QMC) simulations to obtain accurate estimates for the electronic and magnetic properties of AgNiO$_2$.
+By comparison to DFT results we show that these electron correlations are critical to account for.
+We show that Co doping on the magnetic Ni sites results in a metal-insulator transition near $x\sim 0.33$, and reentrant behavior near $x\sim 0.66$